-- Check your urine for ketones right away. - If ketones are negative and you do not have symptoms, give 1⁄2 dose correction and exercise. - If ketones are present, do not exercise. - If you cannot check your ketones, do not exercise.
+- Check your child's urine for ketones right away. - If ketones are negative and your child does not have symptoms, give 1⁄2 dose correction and exercise. - If ketones are present, do not allow your child to exercise. - If you cannot check your child's ketones, do not allow them to exercise.